hipe/tmx/brazen/doc/issues/087-the-common-normalization-algorithm.md

     required that has not been provided, couldn't you signal a normalization failure in the same way that ad-hocs do?

-well the answer is "yes" and "sort-of", resepctively. for (1), we have kept the logic for applying defaults "hard-coded" so that (a) the explicit, special treatment that this popular meta-meta-property gets in the property-related code has a readable counerpart here and (b) sort of for the "historical" reasons we want to keep this code readable, and that processing defauls is "more important" than processing ad-hoc processors (because it's been around longer and is more widely used).
+well the answer is "yes" and "sort-of", respectively. for (1), we have kept the logic for applying defaults "hard-coded" so that (a) the explicit, special treatment that this popular meta-meta-property gets in the property-related code has a readable counerpart here and (b) sort of for the "historical" reasons we want to keep this code readable, and that processing defaults is "more important" than processing ad-hoc processors (because it's been around longer and is more widely used).

-for (3), we *could* try to implement required-ness if we had to through the API, but we like to aggretate all required-ness failures into one event when normalizing an entity. do to so is easier if we give this one its own dedicated code.
+for (3), we *could* try to implement required-ness if we had to through the API, but we like to aggregate all required-ness failures into one event when normalizing an entity. do to so is easier if we give this one its own dedicated code.